mitre/emasser/docs/features.md

 * EMASSER_VERIFY_SSL_HOST=`<verify host SSL - true or false>`
 * EMASSER_DEBUGGING=`<set debugging - true or false>`

+***NOTE***
+`emasser` requires authentication to an eMASS instance as well as authorization to use the eMASS API.
+This authentication and authorization is **not** a function of `emasser` and needs to be accomplished with the eMASS instances owner organization.
+Further information about eMASS credential requirements refer to [Defense Counterintelligence and Security Agency](https://www.dcsa.mil/is/emass/) about eMASS access.

+---
 ## Common emasser Endpoint Requests Information
   - To invoke any boolean parameters use --parameterName for TRUE and --no-parameterName for FALSE
   - The eMASS API provides the capability of updating multiple entries within several endpoints, however this CLI only supports updating one entry at the time.